runtime-data-validation-js/runtime-data-validation-typescript/guide/README-api.md

   => void
 ```

 This is the `@IsAlpha()` decorator.
-The decorator options are the first  parameter list, in this case _locale_ and _options_.
-One should ignore the return type, since it is what's required for this to be recognized by TypeScript as a decorator.
+This decorator takes two optional parameters, _locale_ and _options_.
+Any parameters shown are where you should focus your attention.
+The return type shown here is the decorator function, which you should ignore since it is an implementation detail of TypeScript decorators.

 In other words, the usage is: